5G Redcap Will Pave the Way for Mass IoT Deployment

 These need higher bandwidths what NB-IoT or 4G Cat-1 technology can provide, but require lower data rates and latency.

-Comparing enhanced mobile broadband (eMBB) and ultra-reliable and low latency (URLLC), 5G NR REDCAP has reduced features.
+Moreover, compared to enhanced mobile broadband (eMBB) and ultra-reliable and low latency (URLLC), 5G NR REDCAP has reduced features.
 It is essentially an optimized design for mid-tier IoT use cases.
-Let’s take a closer look at some of these characteristics.

 5G NR REDCAP Features